-UHLB 2122 Academic Communication Skills
+• UHLB 2122 Professional Communication Skills 1

 This subject prepares students for advanced academic communication in English with emphasis on oral communication skills.
 Students will be assigned projects that require them to look for and extract relevant information from various sources.
 In the process of completing the projects assigned, students will put into practice various skills developed in the earlier subject as well as skills in collecting data through interviews and questionnaire survey, integrating and presenting information (in oral and written form), time management and group interaction.
-The various oral activities such as presenting a proposal of the project, giving a briefing on the progress of the report and presenting the completed report are designed to build students' oral communication skills and confidence in expressing themselves, i.e. skills that are much needed in their studies and career.
+The various oral activities such as presenting a proposal of the project, giving a briefing on the progress of the report and presenting the completed report aduate Academic Guidelines 2022-2023 194 Undergraduate Academic Guidelines 2022-2023 2022-2023 2022-2023 are designed to build students' oral communication skills and confidence in expressing themselves, i.e. skills that are much needed in their studies and career.

-UHLB 3132 Professional Communication Skills
+• UHLB 3132 Professional Communication Skills 2